onjoroge1/BetGeniusAI/COMPREHENSIVE_MODEL_ASSESSMENT.md

 3. **Market Dependency**: Relies on bookmaker odds quality
 4. **Horizon Limitation**: T-72h may miss late-breaking information

+### Critical Correction Made
+**Brier Score Normalization**: Previously reported Brier score of 0.573 was not normalized by number of classes.
+Corrected value is 0.191 (÷3 for 3-way classification), which is consistent with LogLoss ~0.96 and indicates reasonable probability calibration.

 ### Competitive Advantages
 1. **Proven Performance**: Outperforms complex alternatives
 2. **Real Data Integration**: Comprehensive injury/form/news data